napo/geospatial_course_unitn/docs/docs/materials/video.md

 The students asked to register the lessons online.
 These are available at these addresses.

-Note: the recording would need a post-production work to be published, therefore the videos are only for the use of those who request them.{: .no_toc }
+Note: the recording would need a post-production work to be published, therefore the videos are only for the use of those who request them.

 ---
 ## Recordings
 - GIS introduction with geopandas [video not available]